If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 - Robert Johnson – Crossroad Blues

 - Led Zeppelin – In My Time of Dyin’

 - George Thorogood – Bad to the Bone

 - ZZ Top – Tush

 - Dire Straits – Romeo and Juliet (capo on the 3rd fret)

 - The Doobie Brothers – South City Midnight Lady

-Open G is an excellent choice if you’re adding the slide to your arsenal of techniques, and a good way to play chords that sound differently from what you are used to playing.
-Experiment with different string gauges, slightly higher action and perhaps try out removing the 6th string like many players choose to do.
+Open G is an excellent choice if you’re adding the slide to your arsenal of techniques, and a good way to play chords that sound different from what you are used to playing.
+Experiment with different string gauges, slightly higher action, and perhaps try removing the 6th string as some players choose to do.